How to Collect Art Like a Pro - Building a Collection

 The next step is educating yourself.
 Once again, you probably know a good deal about what you collect already, but the educational process is a continuing one.
 Be an informed buyer.
 Learn from the pros.
-Take every opportunity to discuss the fine points of what you're looking at with as many different experts as possible.
-Not only does this improve your abilities to separate out the great from the good from the not so good, but you also learn how to protect yourself against being taken advantage of in the marketplace-- which brings us to this next point.
+Take every opportunity to discuss the fine points of what you're looking at with as many different experts, curators, collectors, gallery personnel and other informed art people as possible.
+Not only does this improve your abilities to separate out the great art from the good from the not so good, but you also learn how to protect yourself against being taken advantage of in the marketplace-- which brings us to this next point.

-What amazes me about art collecting in general is the lack of comparison shopping and market savvy that collectors often show.
+What amazes me about art collecting in general is the lack of comparison shopping and market savvy that a significant percentage of art buyers often show.
 Far too many establish relationships with only one or two galleries and rarely if ever stray.
 The danger in doing this is that your overview of the market suffers.
 You can inadvertently subjugate yourself to the tastes of one or two dealers and, over time, your collection becomes less of what you originally intended it to be and more of what the galleries tell you it should be.

 Knowing the marketplace also prevents you from overpaying.
 Simply put, Gallery X may offer you a painting for $10,000; Gallery Y may have a comparable piece priced at $7500.
 If you only shop Gallery X and you don't know that Gallery Y exists, you waste $2500.
 Or Gallery X may borrow that $7500 painting from Gallery Y and offer it to you for $10,000.
 Same outcome.

 Regarding the art that does make it into your collection, most novice collectors will tell you that they buy what they like.
-That's the best way to buy, but as you gain experience, the reasons why you buy what you like should become increasingly more conscious, complex, and purposeful.
-"Not only do I love this sculpture, but it's also a prime example of the artist's best subject matter dating from his most productive time period and it fills a major gap in my collection."
+That's definitely the best way to buy, but as you gain experience, the reasons why you buy what you like should become increasingly more conscious, complex, sophisticated and purposeful.
+For example, you might hear an advanced collector say something like, "Not only do I love this sculpture, but it's also a prime example of the artist's best subject matter dating from his most productive time period and it fills a major gap in my collection."

 In a sense, what the experienced collector does is pose a problem and then illustrate the solution to that problem by piecing together a collection.
-That way, everything fits, it all makes sense according to the master plan.
-Take this problem, for instance:
+That way, everything fits and it all makes sense according to the master plan.
+Take this problem for instance:

 What is the history of still life painting in Indiana?
 The solution is an art collection consisting of still life paintings by Indiana artists that date from pioneer days right up to the present.